 It was also agreed by the Commonwealth and MGT that electronic subcontractor data would be obtained from the Commonwealth's Small, Women, and Minority (SWaM) Dashboard, Analytics, and Reporting System (Dashboard).
 Attempts were also made to collect electronic subcontractor data from the self-reporting agencies; however, due to limited electronic subcontractor data, Dashboard was used as the main subcontractor utilization data source.
-While all available electronic Dashboard subcontractor data for the study period was obtained, the study presents MGT's findings for construction subcontracting activity based on firms located within the Commonwealth.
-In addition, the construction subcontractor findings exclude projects let by the Department of Transportation.
-Appendix M presents the subcontractor utilization findings by functional area (such as construction, professional services) and also presents findings which include projects let by the Department of Transportation.
+While all available electronic Dashboard subcontractor data for the study period was obtained, the study presents MGT's findings for construction subcontractor findings exclude projects let by the Department of Transportation.
+However, Appendix M presents the subcontractor utilization findings by functional area (such as construction, professional services) and also presents findings which include projects let by the Department of Transportation3.